 Common Questions From our Families

 We teach students as young as 3 months old.
-If enrolling at that age, please see Tadpole and/or Swimboree.
+If enrolling at that age, please see Tadpole or use the class wizard found on the desired school location to determine the correct program level.

 Initially we teach our students to be water-safe.
 This includes learning to fall in the water, roll over, surface on their backs, and float independently for 20 seconds.
 These skills are required in the Turtle 1 group.
 Your child is able to move up from Minnow to Turtle 1 once they demonstrate these skills.

 Children learn through repetition.
 Repeating motions within our structured class setting will teach muscle memory.
 Group classes are also key in teaching young children, who typically repeat what they see other children do – swimming, floating and having fun!

 Yes!
 Following the Minnow class, classes are divided into levels breaking down the skills of swimming strokes.
 Children first learn to swim the length of the pool on their front and back, then strokes will be introduced, then speed and stamina.
-Once in Shark 2, children have the skills required to join a swim team.
+Once Shark 2 is completed, children have the skills required to join our swim team.

 If a class is missed, you are usually able to reschedule it on another day for a nominal fee.
 Make up classes are scheduled no more than 48 hours in advance.
 Ask your instructor about what policies you need to follow at your local pool.
 Please see your BSS waiver for specific details or call your local branch for more information.

 Yes.
 Our policies require that all students under age three wear both diapers.
 This ensures the health and safety of all students and instructors should there be an accident.